razorbacks/style/README.md

     composer require razorbacks/style

+If you're using laravel 5.5 or greater, then installation is complete.
-Register the service provider within your `config/app.php` file.
+However, if you're using laravel 5.4 or older, then you'll need to manually register the service provider within your `config/app.php` file.

 ```php
 /*